 You can just sit and collect cash from your bank deposits.

-Take care of the marketing, and not the platform
+Focus on marketing, and not the platform

 Consider this: if you are in business, there’s tons of work you need to do for marketing.
 Do you have time to work on the backend?
 Worry about hosting?
 Setup and install modules?
 Figure out why your checkout process doesn’t seem to work?

 Leave the heavy lifting like servers, hosting, database, configurations, backend techno mumbo-jumbo, and everything else that takes you away from your business to folks at Shopify and work on your marketing.

 Shopify themes already exist so you don’t have to get a new one developed.
 Next thing you know, you should be uploading product photos, descriptions, and do blogging.
 Then get on social media and build your list.

 Shopify will take care of everything else, thank you.